kiarashkianid/Washington-Bike-Sharing-Regression-analysis/README.md

 - `hour.csv` is the original dataset used in this paper
   - `hour_modified.csv` is the cleaned and subsetted version of `hour.csv` that contains only data from 2011 during 5-6PM and 8AM
 - `final draft 1.1.Rmd` is the Rmd file as of the complesion of Part 1
-- 'Group Agreement.pdf` is the group agreement document
+- `Group Agreement.pdf` is the group agreement document